-- a) Kitchen garden - There can be provision of kitchen garden practices in a designated area of the open space this would enhance the biodiversity and be useful in training students and staff about the healthy practices and vegetables grown which would be used in Canteen.
-It helps in capacity building.
-The smaller steps taken have huge impacts when each student would adopt these practices in their homes or societies and grow kitchen garden, terrace garden there will be a long term benefit for the environment as a whole. - b) Cutlery in the Canteen The regular plastic and steel plates, spoons used in Canteen can be replaced with eco-friendly and organic leaves, paper straw, disposable plates, edible spoons and tables made out of sugarcane waste or bamboo.
-This will be first of its kind initiative to be adopted and practiced thus also inculcating the healthy practices in students. - c) Signages In addition to the signages being in regular language there can be additional signages in braille language for the specially abled students.
+- a) Cutlery in the Canteen The regular plastic and steel plates, spoons used in Canteen can be replaced with eco-friendly and organic leaves, paper straw, disposable plates, edible spoons and tables made out of sugarcane waste or bamboo.
+This will be first of its kind initiative to be adopted and practiced thus also inculcating the healthy practices in students. - b) Signages In addition to the signages being in regular language there can be additional signages in braille language for the specially abled students.